changesets/changesets/packages/cli/README.md

 and changelog entries for your packages, with a focus on versioning within a mono-repository (though we support single-package repositories too).

 This package is intended as a successor to `@atlaskit/build-releases` with a more general focus.
+It works in [bolt](https://www.npmjs.com/package/bolt) multi-package repositories, [yarn workspaces] multi-package repositories, and in single-package repositories.

 ## Getting Started